ludocode/onramp/docs/virtual-machine.md

 (This would of course be done after preparing the arguments; see the Calling Convention section below.)

-There is only one instruction that takes an address relative to the instruction pointer: the conditional jump-if-zero instruction (`jz`).
+There is only one instruction that takes an address relative to the instruction pointer: the conditional [jump if zero instruction (`jz`)][jz].
 It takes a sign-extended 16-bit relative address, making it very useful for hand-writing loops in bytecode.